Assortment Optimization under the Decision Forest Model: Solution methodology based on Benders decomposition

+The significance of Theorem~\ref{theorem:SplitMIO_benders_primal_dual_binary_closedform_optimal} is that it provides a simpler means to checking for violated constraints when $\xb$ is binary than applying Algorithms~\ref{algorithm:SplitMIO_primal_greedy} and \ref{algorithm:SplitMIO_dual_greedy}.
+In particular, for the integer version of \SplitMIO, a similar derivation as in Section~\ref{subsec:benders_SplitMIO_relaxation} leads us to the following Benders reformulation of the integer problem for the \SplitMIO formulation:

+To check whether constraint~\eqref{prob:SplitMIO_benders_integer_master_Dcal_mainconstraint} is violated for a particular $\xb$ and a tree $t$, we can simply use Theorem~\ref{theorem:SplitMIO_benders_primal_dual_binary_closedform_optimal} to determine the optimal value of the subproblem, and compare it against $\theta_t$; if the constraint corresponding to the dual solution of Theorem~\ref{theorem:SplitMIO_benders_primal_dual_binary_closedform_optimal} is violated, we add that constraint to the problem.
+In our implementation of Benders decomposition, we embed the constraint generation process for the integer problem~\eqref{prob:SplitMIO_benders_integer_master_Dcal} within the branch-and-bound tree, using a technique referred to as \emph{lazy constraint generation}; we discuss this more in Section~\ref{subsec:benders_overall_approach}.

-With a slight abuse of notation, let $\leftleaves(i)$ denote the set of leaves for which product $i$ must be included in the assortment for those leaves to be reached, and similarly, let $\rightleaves(i)$ denote the set of leaves for which product $i$ must be excluded from the assortment for those leaves to be reached; formally,
+We also consider \ProductMIO.
+We begin by writing down the dual of the subproblem, for which we need to define several additional sets.
+We let $\LP(\ell)$ denote the set of ``left products'' of leaf $\ell$ (those products that must be included in the assortment for leaf $\ell$ to be reached), and let $\RP(\ell)$ denote the set of ``right products'' of leaf $\ell$ (those products that must be excluded from the assortment for leaf $\ell$ to be reached).
+Note that $\ell \in \leftleaves(i)$ if and only if $i \in \LP(\ell)$, and similarly $\ell \in \rightleaves(i)$ if and only if $i \in \RP(\ell)$.